›› REO’s head start in electric vehicle race

-REO Germany has recently partnered with the University of Freiberg in an attempt to encourage and promote eco-friendly vehicle technology by organizing an electric vehicle race.
+REO Germany has recently partnered with the University of Freiberg in an attempt to encourage and promote eco-friendly vehicle technology by organising an electric vehicle race.

 To compete against other German, Hungarian and Italian teams, Freiberg students were given the challenge of building an electric car.
 The competition gave students the chance to witness first-hand how much engineering ingenuity and economic awareness can pay off in business.

-Freiberg students the Racetech Racing Team were supplied with one of REO's sophisticated battery chargers to optimize power source performance and finished second among the teams from Germany and fourth in the world.
+Freiberg students the Racetech Racing Team were supplied with one of REO’s sophisticated battery chargers to optimise power source performance and finished second among the teams from Germany and fourth in the world.

 The partnership saw young people get involved and develop ideas in an ideological framework focussed on sustainability, preserving natural resource, contributing to the decrease in carbon emissions and decreasing the negative impact of technology on the environment.